Back to SRL Storymaker Resource Library

 • NAT package (2-4 min. long): A video story guided by the natural sound from interviews and the environment where you’re filming.
 Natural sound, commonly known as “NAT sound,” puts the viewer in the place the story was told by enhancing the scene(s) with video containing rich audio such as a musician singing at a train station, a storm approaching, or the sound of a tractor plowing the field.
 This kind of story would often not have a voiceover narration.
 Here’s an example of a nat package.

-NOTE: students are encouraged to publish their stories on their school/club/program website or through video/social platforms such as YouTube, Instagram or Twitter and tag Student Reporting Labs.
-Check with your teacher to find out instructions for class submissions.
+This prompt does not have an active deadline to submit to PBS NewsHour Student Reporting Labs.
+However, students are encouraged to publish their stories on their school/club/program website or through video/social platforms such as YouTube, Instagram or Twitter and tag Student Reporting Labs.

 FACEBOOK: /STUDENTREPORTINGLABS